 The riverfront in St. Louis is still very much an active and bustling industrial area.
 Grain trucks rumble by, and trains cross the area on bridges and tracks.
 Corn kernals line the gutters, as the cargo of trucks spills on… Continue Reading

 The Merchants’ Bridge emerges from the undergrowth on the Far North Riverfront.
 It is a very old bridge, built only slightly more than a decade after the much more famous Eads Bridge.
-Opened in 1889, it was built to prevent… Continue Reading
+The McKinley Bridge is just to the south.… Continue Reading

 The past is the present again.